farisachugthai/dynamic_ipython/docs/_sources/debuggers.rst.txt

 seems too simple for something I've never thought of!

-The initialization of the PromptSession class happens in the method :ref:`TerminalPdb.pt_init`.
-It's a mightly unweildy class, and it would do a lot better if we simply subclassed the TerminalPdb class and then broke up that method into like 20 separate and easily modifiable parts.
+The initialization of the :class:`prompt_toolkit.PromptSession` class happens in the method :ref:`IPython.terminal.debugger.TerminalPdb.pt_init`.

+It's a mighty unwieldy class, and it would do a lot better if we simply sub-classed the :ref:`IPython.terminal.debugger.TerminalPdb` class and then broke up that method into like 20 separate and easily modifiable parts.